mtesauro/random-docs/scripts/gdrive-sync/README.md

 * Google Drive doesn't like exec permissions so any file syncronized with these scripts will loose there exec permissions and be set to 664 aka '-rw-rw-r--'
 * Occasionally, the syncronization will be slower then the next file event.
 However, things will catch up if one of the following occurs:
-* * the very next file event will catch things up by causing a sync
-* * you can make a insignificant file change to trigger sync'ing
-* * running umnount-gdrive will cause a final bi-directional syncronization to occur.
+..* the very next file event will catch things up by causing a sync ..* you can make a insignificant file change to trigger sync'ing ..* running umnount-gdrive will cause a final bi-directional syncronization to occur.
 * If you're going to sync a large directory, you may want to just run 'google-drive-ocamlfuse /your/mount/point' and then use cp or similar to do the initial load.
-This is designed to make continual small changes.
+These scripts are designed to make continual small changes.

 If you want to check the state of syncronization manually after mounting your Google Drive, run: